YipengHu/label-reg/README.md

     label_indices = [random.randrange(reader_moving_label.num_labels[i]) for i in case_indices]
 ```

+where:
 ```python
 num_minibatch = int(reader_moving_label.num_data/4)
 train_indices = [i for i in range(reader_moving_label.num_data)]
 ```

 Two utility computing nodes are also included for monitoring the training process.
-Here the binary Dice, _dice_, and distance between centroids, _dist_, implemented in [utils.py][util_file].
+Here, the binary Dice, _dice_, and distance between centroids, _dist_, are implemented in [utils.py][util_file].

-The Dice scores should be consistently above 0.9 after a few thousand iterations on the gland segmentation labels (for convenience, they are always the first landmark, i.e. label_index=0, in the example data.
-But this is not a requirement in the random stage sampling.)
-The top-level file, [training.py][training_file] contains all the necessary code to perform the training described above with simple but sufficient file IO support.
+The Dice scores should be consistently above 0.90 after a few thousand iterations on the gland segmentation labels (for convenience, gland segmentations are always the first landmark, i.e. label_index=0, in the example data.
+But this is not a requirement.)
+The top-level file, [training.py][training_file] contains all the necessary code to perform the training described above with simple file IO support.
 Read the [Section 3](#section3) for more information on how to run the code with real imaging data.

 ### <a name="section2-5"></a>Inference
-Considering the difference between the inference and the training is a particularly effective way to obtain insight of the registration method.
+Considering the difference between the inference and the training is an effective way to obtain insight of the registration method.
 The first difference is on the data.
 While the training requires moving-fixed-image-label quartets, inference only needs a pair of moving and fixed images:

 ```python
 reader_moving_image, reader_fixed_image, _, _ = helper.get_data_readers('~/git/label-reg-demo/data/test/mr_images',